blueOkiris/man-droid/README.md

 To install: `sudo apt -y install libsdl2-dev libsdl2-mixer-dev`

+The Python pip library `SpeechRecognition` is required for speech recognition

+To install: `sudo apt -y install python3-pyaudio`

 ## User Instructions

 Once everything is installed, how do you use the program?
 Give details here, so if you have a long user manual, link to it here.